Blendify/blender-manual/trunk/blender_docs/manual/animation/drivers/introduction.rst

 the property will be 2.0.

-The driver function can be defined artistically with Bézier curve handles or mathematically with a polynomial expression such as :math:`y = a + bx`.
+The driver function can be defined artistically with Bézier curve handles or mathematically with trigonometric functions or polynomial expressions such as :math:`y = a + bx`.
 Furthermore, the function can also be procedurally modulated with noise or cyclic repetitions.
 See :doc:`Modifiers </editors/graph_editor/fcurves/modifiers>` for more details.